-Located on New Zealand’s North Island, as its name may suggest, Northland is actually the country’s northernmost region and is famous for the beautiful regions of Whangarei, Paihia, Matauri Bay and the Bay of Islands.
-Enjoying a prime coastal position, things to do in Northland incorporate the water in many ways including cruising the islands on an old dairy run known as the Cream Trip, deep-sea game fishing, visiting the Hole In The Rock on a leisurely cruise or high-speed vessel and the unique thermal waters of Waiwera.
+Located on New Zealand's North Island, as its name may suggest, Northland is the country's northernmost region and is home to the beautiful regions of Whangarei, Paihia, Matauri Bay and the Bay of Islands.
+Enjoying a prime coastal position, things to do in Northland incorporate the water in many ways including cruising the islands, deep-sea game fishing, visiting the Hole In The Rock on a leisurely cruise or high-speed vessel and the unique thermal waters of Waiwera.

-Of course it’s no surprise that things turn back to the water and beaches.
-You can boogie board Hokianga’s incredible sand dunes and even swim with the dolphins.
+You can boogie board Hokianga's incredible sand dunes and even swim with the dolphins.
 The beaches on the East Coast are the nicest, with gentle surf and pristine sand.
-However the West Coast beaches are also an attraction with their black sand, wild surf and rainforest backdrops.
-Ninety Mile Beach, which actually only stretches for 56 miles, is New Zealand’s northernmost point and is home to the Cape Reinga lighthouse where you can watch the Pacific Ocean and Tasman Sea collide.
+However the West Coast beaches are also a fabulous attraction with their black sand, wild surf and rainforest backdrops.
+Ninety Mile Beach, which actually only stretches for 56 miles, is New Zealand's northernmost point and is home to the Cape Reinga lighthouse where you can watch the Pacific Ocean and Tasman Sea collide.

 Don't miss the Ninety Mile Beach Tour